parklez/raspbian-xfce-lxde/README.md

 # Raspbian Light with Desktop Enviroment and Apps

-Takes around 90-120 minutes on a RPi2, should use around 76MB of RAM by the end of this.
+Takes around 90-120 minutes on a RPi2, should use around 76MB of RAM by the end of this using RPD/PIXEL.

 Get the light package from raspberry pi website [link](https://www.raspberrypi.org/downloads/raspbian/), get a keyboard, monitor, log in using "pi" and "raspberry".

-# Setup:
+### Setup:
 Enable SSH under "interfacing options", expand file system and overclock it:
 ```sh
 $ sudo raspi-config